Require authentication for certain content

 Here is the referenced addition to the membership service:

-The code samples in this guide rely on a decorated version of IWebPageUrlRetriever that includes exception handling.
+The code samples in this example rely on a decorated version of IWebPageUrlRetriever that includes exception handling.

 If you do not plan to use a similar customization, make sure to handle errors that the Retrieve method may throw.